JacquesCarette/Drasil/People/Jason/code-generator/rendering-in-drasil.md

 ```

 In different applications, we might want a different definition of `sin`.
 For
-example, in the context of the Java application I'm looking to generate, I might
+example, in the context of some arbitrary Java application I'm looking to
-want it to generate code corresponding to `StrictMath.sin` rather than
+generate, I might want it to generate code corresponding to `StrictMath.sin`
-`Math.sin` (our default implementation).
-If we had more sophisticated software
+rather than `Math.sin` (our default implementation).
+If we had more
-design `Choices`, we might be able to pick `StrictMath` instead of `Math`, but
+sophisticated software design in `Choices`, we might be able to pick
-what if I wanted my own custom definition that I know is faster than both
+`StrictMath` instead of `Math`, but what if I wanted my own custom definition
-`StrictMath` and `Math` for my needs of `sin`?
-I would probably need to argue
+that I know is faster than both `StrictMath` and `Math` for my needs of `sin`?
+I
-(derive) for a custom definition of `sin` in the SRS (or maybe this belongs in
+would probably need to argue (derive) for a custom definition of `sin` in the
-the prospective SDS phase... but location does not matter much).
-I cannot
+SRS (or maybe this belongs in the prospective SDS phase... but location does not
-currently do this in Drasil.
+matter much).
+We cannot do this in Drasil.

 At this point, you might recall $\pi$.
 From the math-side, we have a definition
 of $3.14159...$ but we generate $Math.pi$ (or whatever else language-native